Have you ever seen great, important people in their private or vulnerable moments?

 In today’s passage we witness a very human moment from the greatest man who ever lived.
 Jesus is alone, on his knees in the garden of Gethsemane, and is preparing himself for his death.
 As the pace of the account of Jesus slows down to take in every crucial detail, we witness this very personal, very human moment of Jesus’.

-death.
+his own death.
 Our saviour knows what fear of death feels like for us.
-He pleads with
+He

-God to “take this cup away from me” (v42).
-His agony comes from knowing not
+pleads with God to “take this cup away from me” (v42).
+His agony comes from

-only is he about to die, but he is about to die bearing the judgement and wrath
+knowing not only is he about to die, but he is about to die bearing the

 So here we find two sobering truths.
 Firstly, our sin is a huge problem to God.